Uberi/Minetest-WorldEdit/WorldEdit API.md

 Returns the number of nodes stacked.

-### count, newpos1, newpos2 = worldedit.scale(pos1, pos2, factor)
+### count, newpos1, newpos2 = worldedit.stretch(pos1, pos2, stretchx, stretchy, stretchz)

-Scales the region defined by positions `pos1` and `pos2` by an factor of positive integer `factor` with `pos1` as the origin.
+Stretches the region defined by positions `pos1` and `pos2` by an factor of positive integers `stretchx`, `stretchy`. and `stretchz` along the X, Y, and Z axes, respectively, with `pos1` as the origin.

-Returns the number of nodes scaled, the new scaled position 1, and the new scaled position 2.
+Returns the number of nodes stretched, the new scaled position 1, and the new scaled position 2.

 ### count, newpos1, newpos2 = worldedit.transpose(pos1, pos2, axis1, axis2)